VCSTDN2024/imad5112-practicum-2025-AidenST10470773/README.md

 ----------------------------------------------------------
 ## Project Overview

 The Playlist Manager App is an Android application designed for users to track their song activity .
 It allows users to log details such as the song  played, artist name,comment on the song and a personal rating for each song.
-The app stores a maximum of the 4 most recent entries and provides a review screen where users can see a summary logged and the average raing  their sessions.
+The app stores a maximum of the 4 most recent entries and provides a review screen where users can see a summary logged and the average rating  their sessions.
 The app utilizes `AppCompatActivity`, `EditText` for input, and an `object` (singleton) for managing the log data in memory.

 ------------------------------------------------------